What Is Net Working Capital? How to Calculate and Formula

 Short-term assets, also called current assets, are assets that will be liquified within the next year.
 Short-term assets include:

-For the purposes of calculating net working security, it’s important to know the difference between long and short-term assets because only short-term assets are factored in – long-term assets are ignored completely.
+For the purposes of calculating net working capital, it’s important to know the difference between long and short-term assets because only short-term assets are factored in – long-term assets are ignored completely.

 Business Liabilities